 The 2010 NYISO Comprehensive Area Transmission Review (CATR), which was completed in June 2011, is the most recent CATR.
 An Interim Review was performed in 2011 and will be performed in 2012.
 The 2010 CATR was performed for the study year 2015 and included the required RNA stability assessments.
+The BPTF includes all the facilities designated by the NYISO to be part of the bulk power system as defined by the NPCC and additional non-BPS facilities.

 The CATR found that the planned New York State BPTFs are in conformance with the applicable North American Electric Reliability Corporation (NERC) Reliability Standards, NPCC Transmission Design Criteria and NYSRC Reliability Rules.
+The stability analyses were conducted as required in the NPCC and the NYSRC reliability criteria and rules and show no stability issues for summer peak load or light load conditions.